iZeaoGamer/Zector/major.md

 - Crates can now be instantly opened.
 - We've revamped the contents of MonthlyCrates, and what you can receive from them.
 Another thing done on the todolist.
 Get hyped everyone!
 We're almost there!!
 - Added bosses to Legendary crates.
 (Specifically Spider boss).
 - There is now a 0.01% chance of gaining Generators (Depending on which block you mine at the time).
 So say if I was mining emerald blocks, I could get a Emerald generator.
+Thanks to @CST Zach Games YT for this suggestion!
 - Added Mining rewards, better than ever!
 - Instead of giving them the keys directly, it'll now come up in a "Crate key note" whilst mining.
 You can use that to claim a certain key depending on which one it states in the note.